 - Reviewing other long-term flood reduction opportunities.

 In 2010, the Village of Glenview approved a

 Flood Risk Reduction Program Master Plan to help guide Village staff, the taskforce and project contributors on flood related issues.

 The Flood Risk Reduction Program identifies two cost-sharing initiatives to help homeowners reduce the likelihood of flooding.
 Funds will be provided on a first-come, first-serve basis.

 Homes with gravity sanitary sewer systems are susceptible to sewage back-up; converting to an overhead system can greatly reduce this risk.
 Through this cost-sharing initiative, the Village and the homeowner will each pay 50 percent of the cost of this conversion -- up to a total project cost of $15,000 (that means that the Village will pay up to $7,500 of the cost).
 Below are links to additional information and application materials.

-Holistic drainage inspection are conducted by the Villages' consulting engineering firm Baxter & Woodman.
+Local drainage inspection are conducted by the Villages' consulting engineering firm Baxter & Woodman.
 This inspection should provide homeowners with a better understanding of the work, costs and steps involved in flood-proofing their homes.
 Through this cost-sharing initiative, the Village and the homeowner will each pay 50 percent of the $800 cost of this inspection (that means that the Village will pay $400).
 In addition, the Village will waive up to $200 in permit fees should the homeowner undertake the recommended improvements.
-Below is a link to additional information; check back in coming weeks for application materials.